HiXray-author/HiXray/README.md

     <img src="images/performance.png"/>
 </div>

-# Acknowledgement

-In this project, we implemented DOAM on PyTorch based on [amdegroot](https://github.com/amdegroot/ssd.pytorch)

 ## License

 The images and the corresponding annotations in HiXray Dataset can be used **ONLY for academic purposes**, **NOT for commercial purposes**.